 Women take on a lot.
 Between jobs, children, partners, friends, pets, hobbies, homes, etc. it’s not unheard of for women to neglect their own health in favor of the million other things they have going on.
-But this National Women’s Checkup Day, take the time to call your doctor or health care provider and schedule any overdue checkups.
+Especially during COVID-19, with many women trying to balance child care duties with working from home and more.
+That’s why it’s so important to take the time to call your doctor or health care provider and schedule any overdue checkups, which you can do virtually from the comfort and safety of your home.

 Wondering what checkups you should get and when?
 Here’s a breakdown of recommended health checks and when you should get them.